openeuler-mirror/stratovirt/docs/config_guidebook.md

 And `modprobe vhost_vsock` in the host.

-Two properties can be set for virtio vsock device.
+Three properties can be set for virtio vsock device.

 * vsock_id: unique device-id in StratoVirt.
 * guest_cid: a unique Context-ID in host to each guest, it should satisfy `3<=guest_cid<u32:MAX`.
+* vhostfd: fd of vsock device. (optional).

 For vhost-vsock-pci, two more properties are required.
 * bus: name of bus which to attach.